amitsaha/amitsaha.github.io/content/terraform_patterns.md

 Title: Creating multiple instances of a resource in Terraform
 Date: 2019-04-04 16:00
 Category: infrastructure

-Status: Draft
+In this post, we will see how we can use [Golang](https://golang.org/) to generate Terraform configuration from a TOML specification.

-In this post, we will use [Golang](https://golang.org/) to generate Terraform configuration from a TOML specification.
+We will specifically be using AWS Network ACL rules as an example, but the solution for the problem discussed is likely extrpolable to other cloud resources.

 ## Background on `count`